Captain9965/Data-Structures-and-Algorithms/Data Structures/Graph-based-DSAs/Graph-based-DSA's.md

 3. Create a list of that vertex's adjacent nodes.Add the ones that aren't visited to the top of the stack
 4. Keep repeating until the stack is empty.

+## Complexity of DFS algorithm:
+Time complexity is `0(V + E)`
+Space complexity is `0(V)`

+## Application of DFS:
+1. For finding the path.
+2. to test whether a graph is bipartite.
+3. finding strongly connected components in graphs.
+4. detecting cycles in graphs

+## Breadth first Search(BFS):

+1. Start by putting any one of the graph's vertices at the back of a queue.
+2. Take the front item of the queue and add it to the visited list.
+3. Create a list of that vertex's adjacent nodes.
+Add the ones that are not visited to back of the queue.
+4. Keep repeating this until the queue is empty.